 ITEMS PRESENTED BY TRUSTEES FOR CONSIDERATION AT A FUTURE MEETING.
 None.

 ADJOURN.
 Mr. Reinhart moved and Mr. Griffith seconded the motion that the meeting be adjourned.
 The motion was unanimously approved and Mrs. Knight declared the meeting adjourned at 5:27.
-The Ohio State Lima Board of Trustees will meet again on March 13, 2008.
+The The Board of The Ohio State University at Lima will meet again on March 13, 2008.

 Nancy J. Knight, Chair